Website Legal Requirements in Australia: What Legals Does Your Website Need?

 1. Does your website have a contact form asking visitors to enter their email address or telephone number?

-If you do, you’re collecting personal information from your visitors and you need a Privacy Policy.
+If you do, you’re collecting personal information from your visitors, and you need a Privacy Policy.

 A Privacy Policy states that you will keep all personal information safe and secure and will not sell it without their permission.
 Since almost all websites have contact forms, most websites should have a Privacy Policy.
 So that should be your first priority.